DrewThomasson/ebook2audiobookSTYLETTS2/README.md

 # ebook_to_audiobook_styletts

-This simple program uses Calibre to convert an eBook into chapters and StyleTTS2 to turn those chapters into an audiobook with voice cloning capabilities.
+This program uses Calibre for converting eBooks into chapters and StyleTTS2 to transform these chapters into an audiobook.

-## eBook to Audio Converter

-This program converts eBooks into audio format using text-to-speech technology.
-It includes an optional feature for voice cloning if a voice file is provided.
+It features text-to-speech technology with an optional voice cloning capability if a voice file is provided.

 ## Features